 It is a simple repair, and even with little to no automotive repair knowledge, it can be done.
 Just follow this guide, and the rear wipers of your Mitsubishi will be working again!

-- From the outside of the vehicle, by hand pry the plastic cap off of the rear wiper arm where it pivots exposing a 10mm nut that attaches the arm to the motor.
+- From the outside of the vehicle, by hand, pry the plastic cap off of the rear wiper arm where it pivots, exposing a 10mm nut that attaches the arm to the motor.

-Remove the nut with a ratchet and socket.
+- Remove the nut with a ratchet and socket.
 Hold the wiper arm with one hand to prevent torque from being transferred to the arm.

-Once the nut is removed mark where the arm lines up onto the stud with paint or marker.
+- Once the nut is removed, mark where the arm lines up onto the stud with paint or marker.

-Remove the wiper arm from the stud using a wiper arm puller.
-You can also pry it off, but do so at your own risk.
+- Remove the wiper arm from the stud using a wiper arm puller.
+You can also pry it off but do so at your own risk.
 This could cause damage to the glass or warping of the stud or arm.

-The wiper motor will now be exposed.
+- The wiper motor will now be exposed.
 Remove the electrical connector from the motor.
 Push down on the plastic tab and pull it out.

-Three bolts hold in the wiper motor, remove the bolts and pull the wiper motor out.
+- Three bolts hold in the wiper motor, remove the bolts and pull the wiper motor out.

-Make sure the new wiper motor works, you're all done!
+- Make sure the new wiper motor works.
+You’re all done!

 Is my wiper motor failing?

 These may include the blades moving slower than they normally would, only one speed working, the wipers not moving at all, or not parking in the correct position.
-If any of these start to happen it is a good idea to replace the wiper motor.
+Replacing the wiper motor is a good idea if any of these happen.